STW: Local programming

 In recent years, STW-9 has also produced and broadcast local news, current affairs & feature programming including a Western Australia edition of A Current Affair, a localised 4.30pm afternoon news bulletin, gardening series Garden Gurus (which continues to air on Nine Network stations), lifestyle series Just Add Water and travel series Postcards WA.

 Appealathon

+Appealathon was STW's fundraising organisation.
+It can be considered a counterpart to TVW's Telethon, and during the 1970s and 80s broadcast its own 24-hour telethon.

-In its 30 years, Channel Nine Perth's Appealathon has raised in excess of $53.5 million.
-Since 1975, Appealathon has supported four specific charities with Appealathon funds: the Activ Foundation, Civilian Maimed & Limbless Association, Paraplegic/Quadriplegic Association and Rocky Bay.
+Since its founding in 1975, Channel Nine Perth's Appealathon has raised in excess of $53.5 million for charity.
+Appealathon has supported four specific charities with Appealathon funds: the Activ Foundation, Civilian Maimed & Limbless Association, Paraplegic/Quadriplegic Association and Rocky Bay.
 Many other organisations are helped as well on a yearly basis.
-The Appealathon is involved in over 50 fundraising events and projects across Perth each year.
+Appealathon was involved in over 50 fundraising events and projects across Perth each year, including the City to Surf and the Rottnest Channel Swim.

+In 2009, administration of the organisation was handed over to Variety WA.